Pre-Medical Advising

 Selection factors at the University of Colorado Medical School: Places are offered to the applicants who appear to be the most highly qualified in terms of intellectual achievement, character, motivation, maturity, and emotional stability.
 Selection criteria include: 1)Academics (GPA and MCAT scores); 2) Experiences such as community service, leadership activities (e.g. club officer, teaching assistant), extracurricular activities/volunteering and community service, shadowing, and health-related activities (research and clinical) accomplishments; 3) Attributes such as life experience, teamwork activities, adaptability, social skills, cultural competence, capacity for improvement, and ethical responsibility.
 You will also be required to submit a personal statement and 3-5 letters of recommendation from college instructors and others.
 No one will be accepted without a personal interview.
 Current University of Colorado interviews include a group activity, a group interview and a traditional interview.

 The acceptance rate is the same for men and women applicants.
 A wide variety of undergraduate majors are considered acceptable in the selection of applicants.
 Demonstration of good performance in the prerequisite sciences is needed.
 Slightly more than half of the 2022 University of Colorado entering class were female and Colorado residents.
-Of the more than 10,000 applications, 723 were interviewed.
-Their average GPA was 3.7 and 512 average MCAT score.
-303 offers were made for fall 2022 and 184 students accepted.
+The University of Colorado School of Medicine receives more than 10,000 applications and interviews about 700 applicants each year for 184 positions in the entering class.
+The average GPA was 3.7 and 512 average MCAT score for the class beginning fall 2023.

 There isn’t a minimum MCAT score requirement, but you need to score in the 45th percentile or higher if you have prerequisite courses older than 7 years that you want CU Med school to accept.
 CU’s average MCAT percentile the past 2 years has been 60th Percentile for accepted applicants.
 No student will be admitted without an interview, which is conducted about September through March.
-National 2021-2022 average GPA of enrollees into medical school was 3.74 and 3.7 at CU, and average MCAT score of enrollees was 511.9 nationally and 512 at CU.
-62,443 students applied nationally to medical school and 22,666 were accepted in 2022.
-The vast majority of enrolled students in 2022 had both research/lab experience and clinical experience when applying.
+National 2023-2024 average GPA of enrollees into medical school was 3.77, and average MCAT score of enrollees was 511.7 nationally.
+52,577 students applied nationally to medical school and 22,981 were accepted in 2023.
+The vast majority of enrolled students in 2023 had both research/lab experience and clinical experience when applying.
+If you wish to do a deep dive into med school acceptance data, check out this link.

 The University of Colorado Medical School does not discriminate on the basis of race, sex, creed, national origin, age or handicap.